tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_fix_bugs.md

 The total diff you submit might be just a few changed lines, but here's what the process usually looks like with a doc bug:

 * During a meeting users have with the product team (or other Developer Relations group), the users bring up an issue with the API.
 The users explain an error or incorrect design with the API in some way.
-Meeting notes briefly describe the issue, but if you weren't there, much of the context already gets lost here.
+Meeting notes briefly describe the issue, but if you weren't there, much of the context is already lost here.
 * The meeting notes indicate that an action item is to log a ticket, but the ticket only briefly notes the discussion.
 It does not add many details, as it assumes that others involved in the project have the context of the meeting.
 * In addition to the ticket description, there's usually a dozen or more comments on the ticket, as the implementation often evolves from the original description of the fix.
 Some bugs might have such a lengthy comment thread that reading it requires at least an hour or more.
 Really gnarly bugs can have 75+ half-readable comments, with comments linking to other comments.
 There could also be associated email threads.
+Discussions in the threads flip back and forth with different solutions and views.
 * At the end of the ticket and comment thread, it's not clear what the problem or resolution actually was, or what docs need to be updated.
 If you're lucky, there's a code change attached to the ticket, but that code change might not be intelligible or straightforward.
 Someone just fixed the bug and closed the ticket.
 You have to guess which comment, if any, describes what the actual fix was.
-The ticket's resolution might have been privately discussed in a team meeting that the tech writer wasn't part of.
+The ticket's resolution might have been privately discussed in a team meeting that the tech writer wasn't part of (e.g., all those daily standups engineers attend).
 * The product team communicates the fix back to the users through conversations, chat, team meetings, or other sources.
 * After implementing the fix, the developers file a bug for the tech writer to make a doc update.
 However, the developers are overstretched already and don't have the time or interest to add easy-to-read descriptions in the ticket.
 They quickly file a doc bug, describing the needed change in a vague way, and reference the engineering ticket that describes the issue and fix.
 * The tech writer sees the ticket in his or her queue.
-He or she spends a lot of bandwidth parsing through the ticket and trying to figure out exactly what the doc update should be.
+He or she spends a lot of bandwidth parsing through the ticket trying to figure out exactly what the doc update should be.
 * Despite reading through the ticket threads and meeting notes, the tech writer still has questions, so he or she reaches out to the product team for clarification.
 * The engineers are working on the next release and don't have much time to devote to explaining the maintenance fixes.
 Plus, isn't all the information in the engineering ticket and other notes already?
 * After spending an hour or two deciphering the needed update and interfacing with engineers through chat, the tech writer updates a few lines in the docs and sends the change out for review.